Metalaxyl

 It is the active ingredient in the seed treatment agent Apron XL LS.

 The fungicide has suffered severe Resistance problems.
 The fungicide was marketed for use against Phytophthora infestans.
 However, in the summer of 1980, in the Republic of Ireland, the crop was devastated by a potato blight epidemic after a resistant race of the oomycete appeared.
 Irish farmers later successfully sued the company for their losses.

 Maximum pesticide residue limits for the EU/UK are set at 0.5 mg/kg for oranges and 1.0 mg/kg for apples.
 As early as 1998 Pythium was known to be widely developing resistance to metalaxyl which was the most effective control at the time.
 Various Pythium populations have been known to have resistance to mefenoxam since the 1980s and metalaxyl since 1984.
 There is wide variability in resistance/sensitivity between Pythium species, with some populations showing complete ineffectiveness.

+Synthesis

+The first synthesis of metalaxyl was disclosed in patents filed by Ciba Geigy.